Euphorbia Pallas: medicinal properties and contraindications. Man-root: application and beneficial properties, reviews

 Antimycotic;

-Herbalists and healers, and after them, and doctors believe that the man-root is in demand not only in sexopathology, and can be used in almost all branches of modern medicine.
+Herbalists and healers, and after them, doctors, believe that the root man is in demand not only in sexopathology, and can be used in almost all branches of modern medicine.

 Euphorbia Pallas medicinal properties

-Open and purulent wounds can be treated with Euphorbia Pallas, if the emphasis is on its anthelmintic, wound healing, antimycotic and analgesic properties.
+Open and purulent wounds can be treated with Pallas's euphorbia, if the emphasis is on its anthelmintic, wound-healing, antimycotic and analgesic properties.

 It slows down the aging process, treats diseases digestive system and respiratory diseases.